 More summer salads you may like:

-- Pesto Orzo Salad w/ Summer Vegetables: Herbaceous and fresh; this delightful pesto orzo salad with summer vegetables including corn, cucumber, and tomato and fresh mozzarella is simple to prepare in under 20-minutes and a great take-along dish to your next cookout or potluck.
+- Pesto Orzo Salad with Summer Vegetables: Herbaceous and fresh; this delightful pesto orzo salad with summer vegetables including corn, cucumber, and tomato and fresh mozzarella is simple to prepare in under 20-minutes and a great take-along dish to your next cookout or potluck.
 Vegetarian and gluten-free adaptable.

 - Everything Bagel Cucumber Salad: This summer salad featuring cucumbers in a sour cream sauce and seasoned with everything bagel seasoning is incredibly quick and easy + naturally vegetarian and gluten-free.